 As a consumer, you can contact the makers of your favourite dairy products and ask them about their standards of care for cows and calves.
 Read more

-Raising excess dairy calves for veal is one way to increase the value of an animal that would otherwise be considered a by-product and destined for slaughter at five days old.
-By increasing their value and providing an alternative market, there is real potential to improve the welfare of some of the many tens of thousands of calves slaughtered each year.
+Raising excess dairy calves for veal or beef is one way to increase the value of an animal that would otherwise be considered a by-product and destined for slaughter at five days old.
+By increasing their value and providing an alternative market, there is real potential to improve the welfare of some of the many hundreds of thousands of calves slaughtered each year.

 Veal is the meat from young dairy, beef or dairy-cross-beef calves.
 Male dairy or dairy-cross calves don’t produce milk so they aren’t required in the dairy herd.
 Dairy or dairy-cross calves that are selected to be raised for veal are usually picked up from the dairy farm where they were born and raised on specialist calf-rearing properties.
 Similar to lamb, veal calves are slaughtered around 8 months of age with their meat destined for high-value markets that meet veal consumer expectations for taste and tenderness.

 Veal crates are not used in Australia.
-Calves raised for veal usually grow up on specialist calf-rearing properties, where they are reared in groups in sheds (with access to the outdoors or pasture) and fed milk or milk replacer and a grain-based ration.
-The RSPCA’s standards for dairy veal calves set a high level for animal welfare.
+Calves raised for veal or beef usually grow up on specialist calf-rearing properties, where they are reared in groups in sheds (usually with access to the outdoors or pasture) and fed milk or milk replacer and a grain-based ration.
+The RSPCA’s standards for dairy calves who are reared for veal or beef set a higher level for animal welfare.

 The RSPCA is concerned there are much greater risks of an animal suffering during slaughter without stunning.
 Slaughtering an animal while fully conscious requires additional handling and restraint and means that the animal will experience pain associated with the throat cut and subsequent bleeding out.
-For these reasons, the RSPCA is strongly opposed to all forms of slaughter that do not involve prior stunning of the animal and has asked governments to remove arrangements that allow unstunned slaughter.
+For these reasons, the RSPCA is strongly opposed to all forms of slaughter that do not involve prior stunning of the animal and has asked governments – state and federal – to remove arrangements that allow unstunned slaughter.
+Find out more